TheMoirs/BTM/replit.md

   - **Other Stages** (Quarter-Finals, Semi-Finals, Finals): Teams can be from different divisions (cross-division matches allowed)
   - Initial stage matches display division badge; other stages show no division
   - Matches can be filtered by division
-- **Generate Matches**: Automatically creates matches from the teams table, grouped by division
+- **Generate Matches**: Automatically creates round-robin matches from the teams table, grouped by division
-  - Uses modular arithmetic pairing algorithm within each division (team1Index = i*2 % length, team2Index = (i*2+1) % length)
-  - Only generates matches for teams in the same division
+  - **Server-side generation via POST /api/matches/generate**: Atomic operation with built-in deduplication
+  - **Round-robin algorithm**: Every team plays every other team within their division (N*(N-1)/2 matches)
+  - **Database-level uniqueness**: Unique index on LEAST/GREATEST team pair prevents all duplicates
+  - **Concurrent-safe**: Multiple simultaneous generation requests handled gracefully
+  - **Smart feedback**: Reports count of newly created vs skipped (already existing) matches
   - All generated matches default to "initial" stage with "scheduled" status
 - **Manual Match Creation**: Create individual matches via form by selecting teams and tournament stage
   - Teams shown with their division in the dropdown